Radclyffe Hall: Later novels

 Hall published one novel after The Well of Loneliness.
 An anonymous verse lampoon titled The Sink of Solitude had appeared during the controversy over The Well.
 Although its primary targets were James Douglas, who had called for The Wells suppression, and the Home Secretary William Joynson-Hicks, who had started legal proceedings, it also mocked Hall and her book.
 One of the illustrations, which depicted Hall nailed to a cross, so horrified her that she could barely speak of it for years afterwards.
 Her sense of guilt at being depicted in a drawing that she saw as blasphemous led to her choice of a religious subject for her next novel The Master of the House.

 At Hall's insistence, The Master of the House was published with no cover blurb, which may have misled some purchasers into thinking it was another novel about "inversion".
 Advance sales were strong, and the book made No. 1 on The Observers bestseller list, but it received poor reviews in several key periodicals, and sales soon dropped off.
-In the United States reviewers treated the book more kindly, but shortly after the book's publication, all copies were seized - not by the police, but by creditors; Hall's American publisher had gone bankrupt.
+In the United States reviewers treated the book more kindly, but shortly after the book's publication, all copies were seized by creditors, as Hall's American publisher had gone bankrupt.
 Houghton Mifflin took over the rights, but by the time the book could be republished, its sales momentum was lost.